 Li Bai's seven-character quatrain was a fifty-six-word ancient poem,"To General Guo."
 This poem was a seven-character regular poem created by Li Bai.
 Each line had seven characters, and each poem had eight lines.
 There were a total of fifty-six characters.
 This poem described the general's heroic and mighty image of protecting Ziwei in the past.
 The poem depicted the scene of the general waving his sword to the sky at dawn and returning drunk at dusk.
 The poem also mentioned the scene of his beloved son blowing the jade flute in the wind, and the beauty dancing in her silk clothes to the moon.
 This poem showed Li Bai's admiration and admiration for the general.

-The seven-character quatrain was a genre of traditional Chinese poetry.
+The seven-character quatrain was a genre of traditional China poetry.
 It originated from the Yuefu songs of the Southern Dynasty or the Yuefu folk songs of the Northern Dynasty.
 It was finalized and matured in the Tang Dynasty.
 A seven-character quatrain was composed of four sentences, each of which had seven words and had strict requirements for rhythm.
-His representative works included Wang Changling's "Furong Lou Farewell Xin Jian," Li Bai's "Early Departure from White Emperor City," and Du Fu's "Meeting Li Guinian in Jiangnan."
-The seven-character quatrain, with its unique form and beautiful language expression, became one of the most important styles of ancient Chinese poetry.
+Representative works include Wang Changling's "Furong Lou Farewell Xin Jian Two Songs," Li Bai's "Early Departure from White Emperor City," Du Fu's "Jiangnan Encounter Li Guinian," etc. The seven-character quatrain, with its unique form and beautiful language expression, became one of the most important styles of ancient China poetry.

-The first seven-character quatrain in the Qing Dynasty was Du Fu's Ascending.
+Joy of Life's first seven-character quatrain was Du Fu's Ascending.
 This poem was praised as the number one seven-character poem in ancient and modern times.
 It was also known as the number one seven-character poem in history.
 Du Fu was a poet of the Tang Dynasty, and was known as the " Poet Saint ".
 The poem "Climbing High" described the scene of the wind blowing high into the sky, the howling of apes, the magnificent scenery of the endless falling trees and the rolling Yangtze River.
 This poem expressed the poet's sorrow and pain about the current situation by describing the natural landscape.
-Therefore, Du Fu's seven-character quatrain "Climbing High" was called the first seven-character poem in history.
+Therefore, Du Fu's seven-character quatrain "Climbing High" in Joy of Life was known as the first seven-character poem in history.